Jo Luxton: Early life, career and family

 Luxton was born to parents Jim, a builder, and Margaret Thompson in Rotorua.
 She has two younger sisters.
 The family moved around the North Island during Luxton's childhood and she was raised mainly in Gisborne, where she attended Campion College and Lytton High School.

 In her twenties, Luxton moved to Ashburton with her then-husband, a farm worker, and worked on a dairy farm with him.
-When their marriage broke up, she began working for Playcentre and had a twenty-year career in early childhood education before her election to Parliament in 2017.
+When their marriage broke up, she created an early childhood centre called Headstart Early Learning Centre.
+Luxton had a twenty-year career in early childhood education before her election to Parliament in 2017.
 She owned and operated the Hinds Early Learning Centre, which was an accredited living wage employer.

 Luxton is the great-niece of former Labour Prime Minister Norman Kirk.
 She is of Māori descent, through her mother's biological father, which she did not learn until about 2004.
 She has a blended family of five children with her second husband, a builder, and is also the guardian of her younger sister who has Down syndrome.

-In October 2022 she admitted causing a three-car crash in Timaru.